Minimal Interaction Separated Tuning: A New Paradigm for Visual Adaptation: Method

 \subsection{Gather Function: Migrating to Downstream Tasks}

 One difficulty in handling different downstream tasks are the domain gaps.
-In some simple tasks with only low-level image patterns, high-level features extracted by a pretrained model may be harmful to the adaptation.
+In some simple tasks with only low-level image patterns, high-level features extracted by a pretrained model may be harmful for adaptation.
 In such cases, gathering all the intermediate features altogether is suboptimal.

-So we migrate the extracted features to specific downstream tasks by only gathering features from the first $k$ layers, which leads to the final form of our minimal interaction gather function:
+So we migrate the extracted features to specific downstream tasks by only gathering features from the first $k$ blocks, which leads to the final form of our minimal interaction gather function:

 in which $0 \le k \le N$.
 As we emphasized earlier, our hypothesis that the third term in Eq.~\ref{eq:in} contains essential information inside $in_{i+1}$ is made for all $i$ ($1 \le i \le N$).
 Hence, this final form is also supported by our hypothesis.